keithbuhler/keithbuhler.github.io/slideshows/orthodoxeducation.md

 * In school, how to relate to concrete reality (our bodies, pencils, money, etc.) and abstract realities (like math, physics, history, statistics, and philosophy)

+</section><section data-markdown>

+# Classical Education

+  - We must create a little Eden, a little Sinai Desert, a little Bethleham, a little Gethsemane
+  - Reading, writing, gardening, poetry, arithmetic, and art
+  - The "Liberal arts" are truly well-rounded -- they are human and divine
+  - Three aspects: Virtue, history, and wisdom
+-   To be the complete man, we must pray with the spirit, and pray with the understanding also.
+(I Cor 14:15)

+</section><section data-markdown>

+# At Home and Lifelong

+- Daily readings (Scripture)
+- Daily readings (Saints)
+- You can also do the Path Podcast or PNP (https://patristicnectar.org/synaxarion)
+- Daily prayers (prayer rule and family prayers)
+- Daily Orthros/vespers
+- Daily Jesus prayer

+- *Notice the word 'daily'?*

+</section><section data-markdown>

+</section><section data-markdown>

+</section><section data-markdown>